simplrteam/SimplrJS/README.md

 		- [REMOVED] Simplr.Core.Util.mHasLocalStorage was removed.
 Use your own method to check for localStorage.
 		- [REMOVED] Simplr.Util.mHasLocalStorage was removed.
 Use your own method to check for localStorage.
 		- [REMOVED] Simplr.Core.Util.* was removed.
 Use Simplr.Util.* instead.
+		- [REMOVED] Simplr.Core.Validation.* was removed.
+Use Simplr.Validation.* instead.
+		- [REMOVED] Simplr.Form.mAddValidators was removed.
+Use Simplr.Validation.mAddValiators()
+		- [REMOVED] Simplr.Form.mGetValidators was removed.
+Use Simplr.Validation.mGetValidators()
+		- [REMOVED] Simplr.Form.mAddCodes was removed.
+Use Simplr.Validation.mAddCodes()
+		- [REMOVED] Simplr.Form.mGetCodes was removed.
+Use Simplr.Validation.mGetCodes()

 	Other
 		- Updated to jquery 2.0.0